-I divorced my wife legally and she finished her ‘iddah, After which I wanted to marry another woman but in the Moroccan law a divorcee cannot marry until he gets a permission of divorce from the court, which can sometimes be delayed due to governmental procedures.
+I divorced my wife legally and she finished her ‘iddah, After which I wanted to marry another woman but in Moroccan law a divorcee cannot marry until he gets permission for divorce from the court, which can sometimes be delayed due to governmental procedures.
 It was somehow difficult for me to wait another 2 months after 4 months that I divorced my wife.
-It was too really difficult to wait; I was left with only two options, whether to commit adultery, or to be patient, You know how the Moroccan streets are now, full of nudity and immorality.
+It was too really difficult to wait; I was left with only two options, whether to commit adultery or to be patient, You know how the Moroccan streets are now, full of nudity and immorality.
 My fiancée’s wali (guardian) has given me permission to marry her.
-I gave the dowry and two witnesses attended while a Just clerk wrote an informal contract to keep until I get the permission of divorce from the court.
-We had the contract concluded in such a way thinking that all the Islamic conditions of marriage contract are fulfilled.
+I gave the dowry and two witnesses attended while a Just clerk wrote an informal contract to keep until I get permission for divorce from the court.
+We had the contract concluded in such a way thinking that all the Islamic conditions of the marriage contract are fulfilled.
 We cannot announce this marriage except after two months.
 But a brother told me recently that what we did is Islamically illegal.
 Please Enlighten me more, Mat God Almighty reward you abundantly!

 Bismillahi Rahmani Roheem